pyvlad/quizzz-spa/README.md

 [LIVE VERSION](https://quizzz.su)

 This is a hobby/study project where I wanted to combine in a single project multiple technologies that I've learned in recent months and years.

 This version of the application is written as a Single-Page Application (SPA) using the following technologies and assumptions:
 1. Frontend:
     - Create-React-App as frontend toolchain
     - React-Redux for global state management
-    - React-router-dom for navigation
+    - React Router for navigation
     - Custom CSS with Sass (mostly copied from the previous version - no CSS framework used)
 2. Backend:
-    - Django-Rest-Framework for backend API
+    - Django REST Framework for backend API
 3. Deployment:
     - Ansible playbook for an automated single-server deployment (with Nginx, Gunicorn, Postgresql, Postfix, Memcached);
     - 2 environments are assumed: production (Ubuntu VPS) and staging (Ubuntu Vagrant VM).